 Understandably, It is a little bit harder to fully know if your husky is naturally lazy or if something is indeed causing your husky to be lazy.

-A naturally lazy husky is likely to show that they are still happy and affectionate towards you.
-On top of this, occasionally they will still like to play and go outside with short bursts of energy.
+A naturally lazy husky will likely show that they are still happy and affectionate towards you.
+On top of this, they will still like to play and go outside with short bursts of energy (occasionally).

 Also, if there are no bad eating habits and your husky is eating their food at meal times, this is a great sign that they do not have any digestion or stomach issues.
 One important thing ruled out.